mouldimus/notes/CLI_Basics.md

 **Example:**

-the command “ls” tells the computer to list the files in the current directory.
-Adding the switch “-lS” will modify the command so that the list of files is sorted from largest file size to smallest.
+the command `ls` tells the computer to list the files in the current directory.
+Adding the switch `-lS` will modify the command so that the list of files is sorted from largest file size to smallest.
 The full command (command plus the command-line option) would look like this:

 ```bash
 ls -lS